LucasTracker/cpuidinfo/README.md

 # CPUID INFO

-The CPUID INFO is software that prints in console information about cpu using CPUID instruction.
+The CPUID INFO is a software that prints in console information about cpu using CPUID instruction.

 ## How to use?